gocd/gocd-plugin-gradle-task-helpers/README.md

 ## License Verification

-The license verification is via the `com.github.jk1:gradle-license-report:1.7` gradle dependency.
+The license verification is via the `com.github.jk1:gradle-license-report` dependency.
 The following files are being utilized:

 1. The `license-normalizer-bundle.json` normalizes a range of license based on a `name`, `url` or `file-content` pattern.
 The resulting license name should always be a standard name.
 See [this](https://spdx.org/licenses/) for the list of standard licenses.